ErrantThinking/errantthinking.github.io/content/powder_plains/index.md

 - A *twisted* Cult of Janus
     - **Dominic Subter** is a seedy, slimey fellow, He has quests for adventures that pay handsomely.
         - Think Grima Wormtongue from "The Lord of the Rings".
         - Will steer people towards the glory of Janus, to end their old ways that fetter them down, and open them to new beginnings.
 A beginning where they no longer need to fear the dark.
-A promising pitch in a world where there are very real horros in neighboring hexes!
+A promising pitch in a world where there are very real horrors in neighboring hexes!
     - **Sady Mason**: One of the villagers with their head on right.
 Takes care of others.
 Sees the world clearly for what it is and make plans to help the town and people.
 However sound her logic seems, she has a twisted perspective due to her past experiences.
         - Devoted demon worshiper or otherwise has some dark twist to emphasize 2 faces.